pikapods/docs.pikapods.com/faq.md

 Also note that you can only *write* to subfolders, like `data` or `music` that you may see.
 You can **not** add files in the top folder, since those wouldn't be accessible in your pod.

+Files starting with a dot (like `.config`) may be hidden in your SFTP client.
+If you don't see any files, try changing the setting to show hidden files.

 ## Accessing the pod's database
 Advanced users can directly access the database to make small edits or import/export data.
 To access the database, first *Enable Database Access* in the pod's settings.
 This will display a login link and password.